 Sexual Assault is any form of non-consensual sexual activity.
 Sexual assault represents a continuum of conduct from forcible rape to non-physical forms of pressure that compel individuals to engage in sexual activity against their will.
 To view the legal definition of sexual assault in Texas, please refer to the Texas Penal Code.

-For information or to file a sexual misconduct complaint, please contact Erika Harrison, Title IX/Equity and Diversity Officer at firstname.lastname@example.org or via phone at (713) 221-5771.
+For information or to file a sexual misconduct complaint, please contact Lauri S. Ruiz, Interim Title IX/Equa Opportunity Officer at firstname.lastname@example.org or via phone at 713-221-5771.

 What Should You Do if you are Sexually Assaulted/Raped?

 - Report the crime by notifying the police immediately by calling 911.
 It can help you regain a sense of control.